Applying clock comparison methods to pulsar timing observations: Simulated datasets

 Clock comparison methods require several time series of the same pulsar observed simultaneously with different telescopes over a long time span.
 The LEAP project uses the 5 major radio telescopes in Europe: Effelsberg in Germany, Lovell in UK, Westerbork in the Netherlands, Nan\c{c}ay in France and Sardinia in Italy as an interferometer with monthly simultaneous observations since 2012 \citep{2016MNRAS.456.2196B,2017A&C....19...66S}.

 Thus we simulate 100 realizations of 5 TOA series over a 4000-day long observing campaign with a cadence of 30 days, this is of the order of the nominal LEAP observations up to today.
-These have been created using the \texttt{libstempo} package \citep{libstempo}.
-For simplicity, we assume that all 5 RTs have comparable instrumental white noise, and give all residuals the initial uncertainty of $W = 500$ ns.
+They have been created using the \texttt{libstempo} package \citep{libstempo}.
+For simplicity, we assume that all 5 RTs have comparable instrumental white noise, and give to all residuals the initial uncertainty $W = 500$ ns.
 As the two white noise parameters are degenerate, we will only focus on the dominant term, ie. EFAC, injecting different realizations of white noise with (${\rm EFAC}=1.05, {\rm EQUAD} = 0$).

 We also simulate the same residual series as it would be observed by LEAP under ideal conditions.
-In the LEAP statistical limit (LSL) of the coherently added mode the total S/N of the LEAP observation is the sum of the individual RTs.
+In the LEAP statistical limit (LSL) of the coherently added mode, the total S/N of the LEAP observation is the sum of the individual RTs.
 Since we assume that the 5 RTs are identical, the LEAP observations have a 5 times higher S/N with the TOAs having a white noise level that is 5 times lower as $S/N \propto 1/W$.
 This also translates into an EFAC injection of $1.05/5=0.21$, while EQUAD remains at 0.

-In total we consider three cases: \begin{enumerate} \item white noise case: no red noise signal injected \item boundary case: ($\log_{10} A_{PTA} = -14, \gamma_{PTA} = 3$) \item red noise case: ($\log_{10} A_{PTA} = -13, \gamma_{PTA} = 3$) \end{enumerate}
+In total, we consider three cases: \begin{enumerate} \item white noise case: no red noise signal injected \item boundary case: ($\log_{10} A_{PTA} = -14, \gamma_{PTA} = 3$) \item red noise case: ($\log_{10} A_{PTA} = -13, \gamma_{PTA} = 3$) \end{enumerate}

-For each of the three cases we simulate 100 sets of 5 residual series with different red noise realization between each set.
-For a given set the red noise realization is the same amongst the 5 residual series, but the white noise realizations differ.
+For each case we simulate 100 sets of 5 residual series with different red noise realization between each set.
+For a given set, the red noise realization is the same amongst the 5 residual series, but the white noise realizations differ.
 An example of a set of 5 simulated residual series can be seen in figure \ref{fig:residuals}.
-As we are focussing only on the noise properies, we fix the timing model at its injected values.
+As we are focusing only on the noise properties, we fix the timing model at its injected values.
 This means that the residual series are fully determined by the injected white and red noise.
-In practice there will be covariances between the timing model and the noise parameters.
-Our results here only show what is theoretically possible.
+In practice, there will be covariances between the timing model and the noise parameters.
+Here we only show the theoretically optimal results as a proof-of-concept.